-A Keepsake Blanket doesn’t have a layer of wadding, like the quilt has.
-But it does have cuddle fleece on the back which is very soft and gives our Keepsake Blankets a more ‘relaxed’ look and feel.
+Unlike a Quilt, a Keepsake Blanket doesn’t have a layer of wadding in the midde, however it has cuddle fleece on the back which is unbelievably soft and gives our Keepsake Blankets a more ‘relaxed’ look and feel.
 They're cosy and very snuggly.

-Preparing your little ones clothes and creating the patchwork is a time consuming process, although creating a Keepsake Blanket is a little less labour intensive than a traditional Quilt and this is reflected in the price.
+Preparing your little ones clothes and designing and creating the patchwork is a time consuming process, but one that has to be metculously followed for each and every single Keepsake; whether that be a Quilt or a Blanket.
+However creating a Keepsake Blanket is a little less labour intensive than a traditional Quilt and this is reflected in the price.

 So which should you choose?

-- If you’re after a real showpiece, something to display proudly on a wall, or luxuriously drape over a bed, the Quilt will be the best option.
+If you’re after a real showpiece, something to display proudly on a wall, or luxuriously drape over a bed, our Keepsake Quilt will be the best option.
 It’s our signature Keepsake product which has been designed to serve as a special memento of your little ones babyhood for years to come.

-- If you want something really snuggly that your little one can cuddle up with and you’re looking for that more ‘relaxed’ look then the Keepsake Blanket may be the right option for you.
+If you want something really snuggly that your little one can cuddle up with and you’re looking for that more ‘relaxed’ look then the Keepsake Blanket may be the best option for you.

-When you order your Keepsake Quilt or Blanket, you’ll be given the option of having a Snuggly Comforter made up from the remnants of your little ones baby clothes.
-Choosing this popular option will mean your little one will have something they can cuddle, take along to the zoo or cover in chocolate! whilst their main keepsake is kept in tip top condition; preserving those special memories for years to come.
+So. when you order your Keepsake Quilt or Blanket, you’ll be given the option of having a Snuggly Comforter made up from the remnants of your little ones baby clothes.
+Choosing this popular option will mean your little one will have something they can cuddle, take along to the zoo or cover in chocolate, whilst their main keepsake is kept in tip-top condition; preserving those special memories for years to come.